workos/python-django-sso-example/README.md

    - Your [WorkOS API key](https://dashboard.workos.com/api-keys)
    - Your [SSO-specific, WorkOS Project ID](https://dashboard.workos.com/sso/configuration)

 7. Ensure you're in the root directory for the example app, `python-django-sso-example/`.
 Create a `.env` file to securely store the environment variables.
 Open this file with the Nano text editor.
+(This file is listed in this repo's `.gitignore` file, so your sensitive information will not be checked into version control.)
    ```bash
    (env) $ touch .env
    (env) $ nano .env